Milk

 How do you get calcium without milk?

-Animal and eco-friendly alternatives to milk
+Animal-friendly and environmentally friendly alternatives to milk